rishumaan/ICON/README.md

-Rishumaan Assignmnet of Drag Icons With animation
+Rishumaan Assignment of Drag Icons With animation